I saw a “slash-2”

 my own eventially.

-Below and above you see Scarlett with Craven Golden Arrow saddlebags, painted to match, and a BMW tank bag.
-These photos were taken in front of a blooming palo verde (Spanish for "green wood") plant in Tucson.
+Below and above you see Scarlett with Craven Golden Arrow saddlebags, painted to match.
+The photo above was taken in front of a blooming palo verde (Spanish for "green wood") plant in Tucson; the photo below was taken in Madison, Wisconsin, with Lake Monona and the state capitol behind Scarlett.

 In January 2006, I met Tim Stafford